klaufel/awesome-design-systems/README.md

 ### Develop isolated components

+- [Backlight](https://backlight.dev/) - Collaborative platform to build Design Systems on the code side.
+Empower your front-end with an all-in-one solution to manage components.
+Quick start, speed-up collaboration.
 - [Pattern Lab](https://patternlab.io/) - Pattern Lab helps you and your team build thoughtful, pattern-driven user interfaces using atomic design principles.
 - [React Styleguidist](https://react-styleguidist.js.org/) - Isolated React component development environment with a living style guide.
 - [Storybook](https://storybook.js.org/) - Build bulletproof UI components faster.
 Storybook is an open source tool for developing UI components in isolation for React, Vue, and Angular.
 It makes building stunning UIs organized and efficient.